 Some people already do this before starting their coaching journey.
 If that sounds like you, you’re ahead of the curve.
 The benefits of writing things down are well documented, and in coaching, your notes help provide a roadmap of where you’ve been and where you want to go.
 With a)plan, our method is designed and proven to help you reach your goals.
 One of the very first steps in that process is to get clear on your goals, then document them in the a)plan app so we have a few steady targets to work towards.

 4. Lean on Your Virtual Coach

 As your own dedicated thought partner, your coach is there to support YOU.
 And with a)plan, coaching clients gain access to unlimited texting with their coach.
 Our suggestion?
 Don’t sleep on this feature!
 This is yet another benefit of the “virtual” aspect of modern-day coaching.
 There are few things more powerful than always having a support system in your back pocket (literally… in the form of an app on your phone), and that support system can be used for anything.
 Need someone with whom to celebrate a big win?
 Text your virtual coach.
 Need a pep talk the day before a big presentation?
 Text your virtual coach.
 The point is, lean on your coach as much as possible to fully reap the benefits of the coaching experience.

-Moving Forward with a Virtual Coach
+Match with a Virtual Coach

 Ready to try coaching?
 Start by finding the perfect coach with our coach-matching survey.